alxolr/blog-api/README.md

 * `npm install -g mocha` Used as a test runner

 ## Starting the project
-- Open the project folder and run `npm install`
++ Open the project folder and run `npm install`
++ run the command `node bin/fixtures-load.js` and will load the
-- run the command `apidoc -e node_modules/` and it will generate the api documentation
++ run the command `apidoc -e node_modules/` and it will generate the api documentation
-- optionally you can run `istanbul cover _mocha` in the same folder
++ optionally you can run `istanbul cover _mocha` in the same folder
-- finaly run `npm start` - to start the api server
++ finaly run `npm start` - to start the api server
-- `npm test` - to run the tests
++ `npm test` - to run the tests

 ## Routes
 - to access the api documentation you can follow [Api Docs](http://localhost:3000/api/doc), after the server started.